kinnison/rust-workshop/session-05.md

 - This time, we tell the compiler that the `MyThing` struct type has a lifetime parameter which is applied to the `other` borrow of the `SomethingElse`.
-- This means that the compiler is able to track the borrow and thus prevent us from use-after-free and other bugs.
+- This means that the compiler is able to track the borrow and thus prevent us from having use-after-free and other bugs.
 - Fortunately we don't tend to have to specify the lifetime argument when using the type, because now that we've taught the compiler that we're aware of how the lifetimes relate, it can track them for us instead with the elision